National Stadium (Ireland): Music

+Professional wrestling

+Beginning in the 21st century, the venue has become a regular venue for professional wrestling events.
+Wrestling promotions such as Irish Whip Wrestling, Total Nonstop Action and Over the Top Wrestling have held events in the building.

 Facilities

 The venue is situated on the South Circular Road between Clanbrassil Street to the east and Dolphin's Barn to the west.
 The stadium stages amateur and professional boxing and professional wrestling bouts as well as providing facilities for concerts, conferences and corporate hospitality events.

 Capacity

 The capacity of the stadium is 2,080 for music events, which is reduced to 1,954 for boxing and wrestling events to accommodate the boxing or wrestling ring.
 The Ringside club seats up to 400 people for parties or seated dining, but some junior boxing events also take place here.

 Refurbishment

 In December 1999, the Minister for Arts, Sports and Tourism Jim McDaid, announced a £1.3m grant under the Sports Capital Programme to undertake the refurbishment of the stadium.
 The two-storey building was provided with a new grey-coloured limestone facade during the refurbishment.